 Videos on Crime Traveller are not hosted by the website.
 All videos including documentaries are embedded from other sites such as YouTube and Vimeo.
 The video content can be found by anyone visiting YouTube or Vimeo directly.

 Links To Other Web Sites

 Crimetraveller.org may contain links to third-party websites or services that are not owned or controlled by Crime Traveller.

 Crime Traveller has no control over and assumes no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
 You further acknowledge and agree that Crime Traveller shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such websites or services.

 We strongly advise that you to read the terms and conditions and privacy policies of any third-party websites or services that you visit.

 We are grateful to be of service and bring you content free of charge.
 In order to do this, please note that when you click links and purchase items, in some (not all) cases, we will receive a referral commission.
-Crime Traveller has active affiliate agreements with Amazon.
+Crime Traveller is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 You will not pay more when buying a product through these links.
 Your support in purchasing through these links enables us to keep Crime Traveller online and updated with content.
 Thank you, in advance for your support.

 Browse Crime Traveller Articles